DirkPersky/typo3-dp_cookieconsent/README.md

 The `data-ignore="1"` attribute is to cover the [Scriptmerger](https://extensions.typo3.org/extension/scriptmerger/) engine to not combine these parts.

 ### Checkbox mode
-You can extend the default cookie message with checkboxes, by activiating the layout in the TYPO3 constants  `plugin.tx_cookieconsent.settings.layout = dpextend`.
+You can extend the default cookie message with checkboxes, by activating the layout in the TYPO3 constants  `plugin.tx_cookieconsent.settings.layout = dpextend`.
 Now your customer can choose what types of scripts/cookies he wants to allow.

 These 3 types are possible and handled by the consent: